poetry

 so what’s your price.

-(from Frank & Stella – Mark Wynne)
+(from self-portrait in blue jacket – Mark Wynne)

 Tangier